-A Hattiesburg workers’ compensation lawyer from the Morris Bart law firm may be able to help you establish your case or appeal a denial and pursue workers’ compensation benefits or a settlement.
-Each and every workers’ compensation case is different and the details of your injury or illness, your available coverage, and the circumstances of your case all can impact your eligibility for a claim.
+Each and every workers’ compensation case is different, and the details of your injury or illness, your available coverage, and the circumstances of your case all can impact your eligibility for a claim.
 We may be able to take action to get you wage-replacement benefits and other payments.

 Mississippi Workers’ Compensation Laws Protect Injured Workers

-The Mississippi workers’ compensation laws include most employers and industries, including industries that play a significant role in Hattiesburg’s economy, such as bottling, banking, retail, manufacturing, and more.
+The Mississippi workers’ compensation laws include most employers and industries, including industries that play a significant role in Hattiesburg’s economy, such as bottling, banking, retail, and manufacturing.

 For a free legal consultation with a Workers’ Compensation lawyer serving Hattiesburg, call 800-537-8185